-Join Kelley Hecker for an in-depth discussion in this video Script the level base class, part of Build a Match 3 Game with Unity.
+Join Kelley Hecker for an in-depth discussion in this video Script the level base class, part of Building a Match 3 Game with Unity.

 - [Voiceover] We can now fill our gameboard,…clear and match pieces, and we even have…special piece types.…But this still isn't really a game.…There's no way to win or lose.…We'll fix that by creating a level class,…which will keep track of the state of the game.…We're going to implement three different level types:…a timer level, where the player must reach a certain score…in the given amount of time; a moves level,…where the player must reach a score…within the given number of moves;…and an obstacles-level type, where the player must…clear all the obstacles within a specific number of moves.…